-You can use spinnerbaits and spoons in all water depths, but may get the best results from midwater depths.
+You can use spinnerbaits, spoons and blades in all water depths, but may get the best results from midwater depths.
 Cast your spinnerbait or spoon at maximum distance, then slowly lure it in so it spins and waves.
 If you’re having trouble getting walleye to strike, try casting at a different angle so the spinnerbait or spoon passes by the fish’s strike zone.

 There are a range of different rigs you can use if the other fishing options are not working.
 A live bait rig is popular and simple to set up.
 In fact, you can set up and change your bait rigs multiple times per day to test and see what offers the best results.